Roeland Wiersema

 Me

-I am a researcher at the Center for Computational Quantum Physics in the Flatiron Institute in New York.
+I am a researcher at the Flatiron Institute Center for Computational Quantum Physics (CCQ) in New York.

 Biography

 My research is focused on computational methods for quantum many-body physics.
-Some of the methods that I used in my research are Quantum Computing, Tensor Networks and Neural Quantum States.
+Some of the numerical methods that I use in my research are involve quantum computing, tensor networks and neural quantum states.

 Related works: